daydreamersjp/causality_analysis_primer/README.md

 Let's describe the difference of *ATE* and *ATT* in English with an example of insulin patient.

-*ATE* is the expected effect of insulin against the entire population in interest.
+*ATE* is the expected effect of insulin (e.g. decrease in HbA1C) against the entire population in interest.

 *ATT* is the expected effect of insulin against the population who was actually given insulin, and disregarding the population who was not given insulin--supposedly they are severer diabetic patients because the physicians found out they should take the insulin.